 It seems kind of dumb, but there may be some wisdom there.

-No, not in the idea of building mountain chateaux for the three great leaders.
+No, the wisdom is not in the actual suggestion, the idea of building mountain chateaux for the three great leaders.

-Rather wisdom in Peter’s strategy for dealing with a baffling situation: Say something — anything — with no fear of sounding stupid.
+Rather the wisdom is in Peter’s strategy for dealing with a baffling situation: Say something — anything — with no fear of sounding stupid.